TraitDex

 .txt · .csv · .zip — up to ~25 MB

-Once we call your Y-haplogroup, TraitDex matches it against thousands of ancient-DNA samples sequenced from preserved bone and tooth in published studies.
-You may share an unbroken father-to-son chain with a Bronze Age chieftain, a Viking warrior, an Iberian Muslim burial, or a Neolithic farmer — sometimes by a few centuries, sometimes by tens of thousands of years.
+Once we call your Y-haplogroup, we cross-reference it against 31,414 ancient-DNA samples sequenced from preserved bone and tooth in published archaeological studies.
+You may share an unbroken father-to-son line with a Bronze Age chieftain, a Viking warrior, an Iberian Muslim burial, or a Neolithic farmer — sometimes by a few centuries, sometimes by tens of thousands of years.

-Sourced from the snipsa Y-haplogroup database.
-31,400 haplogroups indexed, 8 ancient samples per call on average.
+31,414 haplogroups indexed via the snipsa community curation. ~8 published ancient samples per call on average.

 Where your DNA points home

-Nine-component continental mixture with bootstrap intervals — N. & S. Europe, Ashkenazi, Middle Eastern, West African, East & South Asian, Dravidian, and Indigenous American.
+Continental ancestry across nine components — N. & S. Europe, Ashkenazi, Middle Eastern, W. African, E. & S. Asian, Dravidian, and Indigenous American.
+Built on the gnomAD HGDP+1KG reference panel (Koenig et al. 2024) — 4,094 published reference genomes.
+Bootstrap confidence intervals on every share.
 Optional FLARE haplotype-painting deep dive.

 Maternal and paternal lines

-mtDNA called against PhyloTree-17 via Haplogrep 3 — over 5,400 named clades.
-Y-DNA annotated with TMRCA estimates from YFull.
+mtDNA called against PhyloTree-17 via Haplogrep 3 — over 5,400 named maternal lineages spanning ~70,000 years of human migration.
+Y-DNA annotated against the YFull tree with time-to-most-recent-common-ancestor estimates.

-Curated SNPs across pigmentation, taste, sleep, athletic, and cognitive categories — cross-referenced against SNPedia and ClinVar with composite-trait combiners (eye color, skin pigmentation, hair loss, freckles).
+Curated SNPs across pigmentation, taste, sleep, cognition, and athletic response — cross-referenced against SNPedia and ClinVar with composite combiners for eye color (HERC2 + OCA2, Sturm 2008), skin pigmentation, hair loss, and freckling.